Quickstart

 In this quickstart, you will:

-- Start an EventStoreDB server using Docker.
+- Start an EventStoreDB server using Docker in GitHub Codespaces.

 - Append an event to EventStoreDB with sample code.